eProsima/Integration-Service-docs/docs/dynamicdata.rst

 This *use case* illustrates a scenario using both types of *Dynamic Data* declarations (*Dynamic Data Types* and *XML Types*) and a *transformation function*.
-For a full *use case* explaining *transformation functions* you can see :ref:`Data transformation` section.
+For a full *use case* explaining *transformation functions*, you can see :ref:`Data transformation` section.

-The following image shows the data flow throw *transformation function*.
+The following image shows the data flow through a *transformation function*.

 .. image:: DYNAMIC_CASE.png
     :align: center